deeper-x/lincryption/README.md

 # DECRYPT - it creates myfile.txt
 $ fdecrypt myfile.txt.gpg
 ```
+No interactive prompts, no esoterics flags: just 2 commands, one for encryption, one for decryption.
 It can be used in:
 1. DevOps / batch scripts
 2. in external software, consuming its interfaces ```fencrypt <filename>``` and ```fdecrypt <filename>```